-DISCONTINUED MORTGAGE OPERATIONS - Although SCC ceased its mortgage loan origination activities in December 2007 and sold its loan servicing business in April 2008, SCC or the Company has been and may in the future be subject to litigation and other loss contingencies, including indemnification and contribution claims, pertaining to SCC's mortgage business activities that occurred prior to such termination and sale.
+DISCONTINUED MORTGAGE OPERATIONS - Although SCC ceased its mortgage loan origination activities in December 2007 and sold its loan servicing business in April 2008, SCC or the Company has been and may in the future be, subject to litigation and other loss contingencies, including indemnification and contribution claims, pertaining to SCC's mortgage business activities that occurred prior to such termination and sale.

 Parties, including underwriters, depositors, and securitization trustees, have been, remain, or may in the future be, involved in lawsuits, threatened lawsuits, or settlements related to securitization transactions in which SCC participated.
 A variety of claims are alleged in these matters, including violations of federal and state securities laws and common law fraud, breaches of representations and warranties, or violations of statutory requirements.
 SCC has received notices of potential indemnification or contribution obligations relating to such matters.
 Additional lawsuits against the parties to the securitization transactions may be filed in the future, and SCC may receive additional notices of potential indemnification, contribution or similar obligations with respect to existing or new lawsuits or settlements of such lawsuits or other claims.
-We have not concluded that a loss related to any of these potential indemnification or contribution or contribution or similar obligation or contribution or contribution or settlements of such lawsuits related to any of these potential indemnification or contribution or similar obligations with respect to existing or new lawsuits or settlements of such lawsuits or other claims.
-We have not concluded that a loss related to any of these potential indemnification or contribution or contribution or lawsuits related to any of these claims.
+In June 2023, a settlement was paid resolving certain of these matters.
+We have not concluded that a loss related to any other potential indemnification or contribution claims is probable, nor have we accrued a liability related to these matters.

 It is difficult to predict either the likelihood of new matters being initiated or the outcome of existing matters.
 In many of these matters it is not possible to estimate a reasonably possible loss or range of loss due to, among other things, the inherent uncertainties involved in these matters and the indeterminate damages sought.
 If the amount that SCC is ultimately required to pay with respect to loss contingencies, together with payment of SCC's related administration and legal expense, exceeds SCC's net assets, the creditors of SCC, other potential claimants, or a bankruptcy trustee if SCC were to file or be forced into bankruptcy, may attempt to assert claims against us for payment of SCC's obligations.
 Claimants also may attempt to assert claims against or seek payment directly from the Company even if SCC's assets exceed its liabilities.
-SCC's principal assets, as of June 30, 2022, total approximately \$264 million and consist of an intercompany note receivable.
+SCC's principal assets, as of June 30, 2023, total approximately \$262 million and consist of an intercompany note receivable.
 We believe our legal position is strong on any potential corporate veil-piercing arguments; however, if this position is challenged and not upheld, it could have a material adverse effect on our business and our consolidated financial position, results of operations, and cash flows.